moebrowne/mountainofcode.co.uk/posts/2025-04-18_auto-seed-torrents.md

 ![Transmission Web UI](/images/transmission-ui.png)

-I love the decentralised concept of torrents, honestly they feel like magic.
+I love the decentralised concept of torrents, honestly they feel like <magic-sparkle>magic</magic-sparkle> .
 I first became aware of torrents when PirateBay was big, but I have continued using them to this day to download ISOs for various Linux distros.
 This felt good, I could get the data I wanted and I could help others get it too, all without relying on infrastructure which could be down or disappear for good.

 I would always leave the torrents I downloaded seeding to others but I wanted to go further, I wanted to share more than just the data I happened to need.
 I wanted to be able to automatically seed all the versions of a thing as soon as they